Underground Authority

 Underground Authority is an alternative rock and rap rock band from India.
 Formed in early 2010, in Kolkata, their music is flavoured by a blend of protest poetry, reggae, alternative rock, rap rock and hard rock.
 The band is noted for their socio-political messages and anti-capitalism agenda in their song lyrics.

-The current line-up includes Santhanam Srinivasan Iyer (EPR), Adil Rashid, Soumyadeep Bhattacharya and Sourish Kumar.
+The current line-up includes, Adil Rashid, Soumyadeep Bhattacharya and Sourish Kumar.

 History

 Formation / early years / pre India's Got Talent

 Underground Authority was formed in early 2010, when two of the previously existing acts from Kolkata, collaborated to put forth a new act together.
 They primarily started off performing in the premier pubs of Kolkata and participated in major music events, including the Closed Mic / Best of open mic at Someplace Else and Tuborg Unseen Underground Pub Rock festival.
 They were also the runners up at a national rock band competition, Yamaha Asian Beat 2010, held at Hard Rock Cafe in Mumbai.

 If not rivalry, then we would surely prefer the term 'fierce competitors' to describe us in the past, when we used to face off and compete as a band at the national / local music circuit.
 But then again, we always had this dream of coming together as a unit at some point of time and fortunately, it happened on the pleasant evening of April 3, 2010.
 We figured that all five of us wanted to experiment and come up with something new and unique; so when the idea of Underground Authority came up, we straight away went for it as we all had a gut feeling that it would result in something fresh and inviting.

 — Underground Authority at an interview for Eight Octaves, Music news and services in India.

 On 17 May 2010 – They had performed at a concert in Kolkata organised by Power 107.8 FM to help promote mass awareness on the extinction on tigers in the country.

 On 16 July 2010 – They had also been a part of a special night organised by popular city bands and individuals to offer a tribute to the Indian film music directors at the pub, 'Basement' at 'Samilton Hotel' in Kolkata.
 They performed A. R. Rahman directed songs, 'Rukmini' and 'Humma Humma' in their own versions as a tribute to the former.